mindziukasss/overtime-app/README.md

 ## Features:

 - x Approval Workflow
-- Sms Sending -> link to approval or avertime input -> integrate with Heroku schelduler
+- x Sms Sending -> link to approval or avertime input -> integrate with Heroku schelduler
 - x Administrate admin dashboard
 - x Block non admin and guest users
 -  Email summary to managers for approval
 - x Needs to be documented if employee did not long overtime
+- Create audit log for each text message

 ## UI: